Pre-K Frequently Asked Questions

 Tennessee's VPK and Head Start programs choose a curriculum from a list of approved curricula that are research based, reliable, age-appropriate and aligned with the TN Early Learning Developmental Standards.
 The most recent revision to this list was made in 2014.
 Read the current list of approved curricula for the TN VPK.
 Other programs may make those decisions at the local level.

-- 11. Is transportation provided to the preschool?
+- Is transportation provided to the pre-K school?

 Some programs may reimburse parents for transporting children or for arranging for others to transport their children.
 Check with your local programs for more information.

-- 14. What do I do if my child is having difficulty in preschool?
+- What do I do if my child is having difficulty in pre-K?

-- 15. How is discipline handled in preschool?
+- 15. How is discipline handled in pre-K?

-- 16. Can a child in preschool be dismissed because of inappropriate behavior?
+- Can a child in pre-K be dismissed because of inappropriate behavior?

 Tennessee’s Voluntary Pre-K

 Participation in the TN VPK program is voluntary.
 Parents can withdraw their child at any time.
-The TN VPK programs cannot dismiss a child due to inappropriate behavior without submitting documentation of the attempted behavioral interventions to the Tennessee Department of Education, Office of Early Learning.
-Children with Individual Education Plans (IEP’s), being served by the TN VPK may not be dismissed; however, the IEP Team may convene to discuss a change to provide a more appropriate program or services.
+The TN VPK programs cannot dismiss a child due to inappropriate behavior without submitting documentation of the attempted behavioral interventions to the Tennessee Department of Education's office of early learning.
+Children with Individual Education Plans (IEPs) being served by the TN VPK may not be dismissed; however, the IEP team may convene to discuss a change to provide a more appropriate program or services.

 Parents may withdraw a Head Start child at any time.
 Local programs may only dismiss children under dire circumstances which are documented and monitored.